 To become a brand manager, it’s important to have strong research and analysis skills, storytelling ability, and leadership skills.
 Since brand management is an all-encompassing role and not typically an entry-level position, it helps to have some background in marketing.
 One entry to brand management is product marketing, which has similar responsibilities as brand management in that they both need to have a deep understanding of marketplace trends, customer needs, and how to market their products.

 General marketers are responsible for creating strategies to drive customer demand for a company’s products or services.
 They create and measure marketing campaigns, track budget spend, conduct market research, and analyze consumer behavior.
 Sometimes these marketers are known as product marketing managers, who are in charge of the launch and growth of a specific product within an organization.
-Product marketing managers are the bridge between marketing and product.
-They work closely with product managers to define a product’s messaging and positioning within the marketplace and build the product’s user base.
+Product marketing managers work closely with product managers to define a product’s messaging and positioning within the marketplace and build the product’s user base.

 How do you become a product marketing manager?